flutter/packages/packages/two_dimensional_scrollables/README.md

 ## Features

-This package provides support for a TableView widget that scrolls in both the vertical and horizontal axes.
+This package provides support for TableView and TreeView widgets that scroll in both the vertical and horizontal axes.

 ### TableView